alexeygumirov/pandoc-for-pdf-how-to/README.md

 Parameters **lof** and **lot** are responsible for the creation of *list of figures* and *list of tables* respectively.

-Because GitHub does not support YAML header in the main file, I set it up in the separate file in the root folder of the project.
-I call it `_yaml-block.md`.
+Because MarkDown for GitHub does not support YAML header in the main file, I set it up in the separate `_yaml-block.yaml` file in the root folder of the project.

 #### Images preparation